alexmy21/lisa_meta/lisa_analytics.md

 Does this trick eliminate ambiguity?
 Maybe, or maybe not.

-The hope is that intersection of two results would be closer to correct one:
+We hope that intersection of two results would be closer to correct one:

 $$X = X_{(seed)} \cap X_{(std)}$$

-Lets see how it works with some sample data in **lisa_analytics.ipynb**.
+Lets see how it works with some sample data in the **lisa_analytics.ipynb**.